Colorado Court Records

 - Others are marriages that occurred before the dissolution of an earlier union (polygamy or bigamy), within certain degrees of kindred (including all forms of incestuous marriages), and marriages prohibited by local area laws.

-For a case of divorce, according to C. R. S.14–10–106, the marriage must be irretrievably broken as this is the only criteria to grant a divorce.
+For a case of divorce, according to C. R. S.14–10–106, the marriage must be irretrievably broken as this is the only criterion to grant a divorce.

 Is an Annulment Cheaper Than Divorce In Colorado?

-Although an annulment is relatively cheaper than divorce, it can be a more expensive option when contested.
+Although an annulment is relatively cheaper than divorce, it may be a more expensive option when contested.
 According to CRS 13–32–101(1)(a), the current filing fee for divorce and annulment petitions is $230.
-An annulment does not conclude swiftly (at least 18 months on average in ecclesiastical annulments) because the parties involved must prove that there are suitable grounds for the marriage’s invalidity.
+An annulment does not typically conclude swiftly (at least 18 months on average in ecclesiastical annulments) because the parties involved are usually required to prove that there are suitable grounds for the marriage’s invalidity.

 What is an Uncontested Divorce in Colorado?

 An uncontested divorce is a type of divorce where both spouses agree on all disputing matters and divorce-related issues before filing a divorce petition.
 This, unlike a contested divorce, is easier to finalize because there are no tangible reasons that require a delay.
-An uncontested divorce is also referred to as a “decree upon affidavit,” which means that a court can grant the divorce without an appearance.
-According to the provisions, C. R.S 14–10 of the Colorado revised statutes, eligibility for an uncontested divorce requires spouses to;
+An uncontested divorce may also be referred to as a “decree upon affidavit,” which means that a court can grant the divorce without an appearance.
+According to the provisions, C. R.S 14–10 of the Colorado Revised Statutes, eligibility for an uncontested divorce generally requires spouses to:

 - Have lived in Colorado for about 90 days or more.